EnvisionDoc/enos_fundamental_en/overview/enos_gettingstarted.md

-# Getting started with EnOS
+# Getting Started with EnOS

 To get started with EnoS, you'll first need to request an account.